13 min read

 To start receiving data, we must explicitly call start() on the StreamingContext, then call awaitTermination to wait for the streaming computation to finish.

 HBase Table schema

 The HBase Table Schema for the streaming data is as follows:

 The Schema for the daily statistics summary rollups is as follows:

-This tutorial will run on the MapR v5.1 Sandbox, which includes MapR Streams, Spark, and HBase (MapR-DB).
+This tutorial will run on the MapR v5.1 Sandbox, which includes MapR Event Store, Spark, and HBase (MapR Database).